hawkeyedesi/learningblog/_posts/_2020-03-20-dynamic_sparse_graph.md

 #### Notes
 - Questions and notes on how to improve/revise the current work
+	- What is the graph part or the representation of it.
+I am not sure.
 - How this work would apply to improve your own current research or new research directions